About me

 – Jára Cimrman

-Štěpán Jinek (2004) has been playing the bassoon since the age of six.
-He began his studies at the Taussigova Elementary Art School in Prague, initially in the class of the school’s headmaster Bedřich Kameník, where he later continued under the guidance of bassoonist Luboš Fait.
+Štěpán Jinek (b.
+2004) has been playing the bassoon since the age of six.
+He began his musical education at the Taussigova Elementary School of Arts in Prague, initially studying with the school's director Bedřich Kameník, and later continuing his training with bassoonist Luboš Fait.

 Awards